RabaDaba1/gpu-accelerated-js/README.md

 # Gpu accelerated js benchamark
-> Unfortunately browser and gpu.js can't use enough of the gpu to make stress test valid
+> Unfortunately browser and gpu.js can't use enough of the gpu power to make stress test valid

 ---